ericoloewe/computer-science-tcc/tcc-i/main.md

 algorithm, with the musical (like, hate, repeat), behavior (activity, feeling) and environmental (location) features to find the best music genre for the moment.
-We show all the research since the development of the system until the recommendation results.
+We show all the research since the development of the system until the recommendation results (where an accuracy of 0.46 was obtained by the plugin user 1775 records).

 Keywords: RecSys.
 Machine Learning.
 Music Recommender System.
 K-Nearest Neighbors.
 Music.
 Spotify.